Trujillo-Group/trujillo_group_resources/tutorials/gaussian_errors/README.md

 3. Run quick preoptimisation using [xtb](https://github.com/grimme-lab/xtb)

+4. If using Pseudopotential, check **all** elements are included at the bottom of the file

 # Product formed instead of TS

 **Explanation:** Initial geometry is too close to the product.